justincbagley/GaussClust/README.md

 - Lebret R, Iovleff S, Langrognet F, Biernacki C, Celeux G, Govaert G (2015) Rmixmod: the R package of the model-based unsupervised, supervised, and semi-supervised classification Mixmod Library.
 Journal of Statistical Software, 67(6). doi:10.18637/jss.v067.i06

 ## TODO
-- Fix two input file problem (get code down to single file).
-- Make script do more with bgmm, including semisupervised analysis.
+- Make script do more with bgmm, including semisupervised analysis using belief probs matrix.
 - Change Usage section to include code for working with example files.

 December 14, 2016